Chevrolet Corvette C6.R: Larbre Competition

 The first team to run a privateer Corvette C6.R GT2 car was the French-based Larbre Competition.
 In their first race with the car, they finished with a DNF at the 2011 12 Hours of Sebring, but would later come back to win the GTE-Am class of the 2011 24 Hours of Le Mans.
 They would also go on to win the GTE-Am class championship of the 2011 Intercontinental Le Mans Cup.
 For 2012, they are running in the FIA World Endurance Championship in the GTE-Am class again with two C6.R Corvettes.
 They repeated their Le Mans success by winning the 2012 24 Hours of Le Mans in the GTE-Am class for a second year in a row after car No. 50 driven by ex-Peugeot Sport driver Pedro Lamy took the lead with less than an hour to go from the No. 67 IMSA Performance Matmut Porsche 997 GT3-RSR driven at the time by Anthony Pons.
 The Larbre Corvette, at 1260 kg, finished 20th overall ahead of the sole remaining factory Corvette.
 Car No. 70 finished fifth in class.

+In fiction

+Jeff Gorvette, a character from the 2011 Pixar film, Cars 2, is based on this car.